KP1709/ColourInputDisplayerTS/README.md

 HTML / CSS / React / Typescript /  npm / Node.js

 ## 🍼 Introduction
 After *currently* finishing Bob Ziroll's Typescript course on Scrimba, I wanted to look into using Typescript and React together.
-I chose to convert this project into Typescript because it was small, enabling me to focus on the fundamentals of Typescript.
+I chose to convert this project into Typescript because it was small, enabling me to focus on the fundamentals of the language.

 ## 📚 Resources
 - TypeScript in React - Complete Tutorial (Crash Course) - https://www.youtube.com/watch?v=TPACABQTHvM